signaldust/bunny-jit/README.md

 the `phi`s redundant, which means the two conditional block are empty, which means the jumps can be threaded and the thing collapses into it's final form.
 In the case where one operation post-dominates the other, this would seem to result in PRE, but I don't know; it's really just a special case.
+We don't handle the case where one branch computes an operation on a value that is operand to a phi that is later used to compute the same operation, so I guess we don't get quite full PRE yet.
+This could be fixed, I guess.

 Sometimes it happens that further folding can make an instruction redundant on one path, but not the other.
 To deal with this, we do a further pass to